m1ck2/hg-sip/sphinx/python_api.rst

     .. method:: ascapsule() -> capsule

-        .. versionadded:: 4.10

         This returns the address as an unnamed Python Capsule.
-This requires Python v3.1 or later or Python v2.7 or later.

         :return:
             the Capsule.

-    .. method:: ascobject() -> cObject

-        This returns the address as a Python CObject.
-This is deprecated with Python v3.1 and is not supported with Python v3.2 and later.

-        :return:
-            the CObject.

     .. method:: asstring([size=-1]) -> string/bytes